 I’ve had problems with my Mac not remembering my keyboard layout in the start-up login window.
 Here is how you fix that issue.
 You may have this issue and not even realize it depending on what characters you use in your password.

-This setting won’t always persist between settings and revert to either the ABC Extended keyboard layout (default when no layout is set), or the wrong keyboard layout in a bilingual setup.
+This setting won’t always persist and reverts to either the ABC Extended keyboard layout (default when no layout is set), or the wrong keyboard layout in a bilingual setup.

 Here is how to get your Mac to remember your preferred login keyboard layout:

 - Go to System Preferences: Users and Groups: Login Options.
 Unlock the preference pane if needed.

 - Toggle the “Show Input menu in login window” option off and on again.
 Or toggle it on if it wasn’t already on.

 - Go to System Preferences: Language and Region: General: Preferred languages.